• Wilderness Survival Craft

 9:00-9:30 Songs, Stories, Stretches & Late Check-Ins

-9:30-12:00 Morning Lessons with snack break from 10:45-11:00
+9:30-12:00 Morning Lessons with snack break at 10:45

 12:00-1:00 Lunch, Games & Archery Option

-1:00-3:00 Afternoon Lessons with water break and shifting stations at 2:00
+1:00-3:00 Afternoon Lessons with water break at 2:00

-3:00-4:00 Early Check-Outs, Camp Crafts, Creek Time & Berry Picking
+3:00-4:00 Camp Crafts, Creek Time, Berry Picking & Early Check-Outs

 4:00-4:30 Aftercare & Final Pick-Ups (all-staff meeting starts at 4:30)

-Full vaccinations are strongly encouraged – we follow the scientific consensus.
-However, as part of that, we know that due to our 100% outdoor setting, combined with daily health screenings, contact tracing, supervised hand washing and strict mask use in close quarters, the risk of disease transmission is negligible at Wolf Camp, so vaccination records are not required at day camps.
-We do require vaccination records at overnight camps so participants can be partnered according to the wishes of parents and participants.
+Full vaccinations are strongly encouraged – we follow the scientific consensus – with tetanus shot (usually given as part of the normal Tdap vaccine series) considered the most important in the field of outdoor education.
+Otherwise, we know that due to our 100% outdoor setting, combined with health screenings, contact tracing, supervised hand washing, bathroom ventilation, mask use when exposure has been reported in a group, and individual/family style tenting at overnight camps, the risk of disease transmission has been negligible at Wolf Camp, so other vaccination records are not required.

-- $195-$395 if you apply for a Max Davis Scholarship.
-When the Conservation College or other funding source can’t cover a need, we provide in-house financial aid to ensure everyone who applies can access at least one Wolf Camp week.
+Alumni and those who had to cancel in 2020-22 due to pandemic era issues may attend at least one week at our pre-pandemic tuition rate if camp is unaffordable this year, and anyone including new campers may apply for a scholarship.
+When the Conservation College or other funding source can’t cover a need, we provide in-house financial aid to ensure everyone who applies can access at least one Wolf Camp week based on demonstrated need.

-Email us to be put on our list for this program in the future.
+Or email us to be put on our list for this program in the future.
 We always keep your information absolutely private, and will never share it.

-Refund Policy: Deposits are not refundable unless we don’t accept your application.
+Refund Policy: Payments are not refundable unless we don’t accept your application.
 If you cancel for any reason, you may receive a full credit good through the following calendar year on appropriate and available programs listed on our schedule, although an additional deposit may be needed to secure your spot in the future program.
 If a program you sign up for is canceled and not rescheduled at a time you can attend, you may receive a full refund except in cases of natural (weather, geologic, wildfire, etc) disasters, grid failures, epidemics, government shutdowns, conflicts or curfews, or other unforeseen emergencies making it unsafe for staff and/or attendees to reach or use program locations, in which case all payments made will be held by us without expiration date for your future use in appropriate/available programs of your choice.
 Reasons include the expenditure of funds (property rentals, advertising, materials, admin staff time, etc.) long before programs take place, i.e. deposits make it feasible for Wolf Camp to schedule programs in the first place, but our mutually understood agreement is that Wolf Camp will run the program at the safest available time in the future.
-Finally, no refund, nor credit, is given if a participant is asked to leave a program for inappropriateness as determined by our kids, youth and adult agreements for participation.
+Finally, no refund, nor credit, is given if a participant is a no-show without prior notice, or asked to leave a program for inappropriateness as determined by our kids, youth and adult agreements for participation.